ADU For Sale

 Governor Signs 5 Bills to help you build an ADU!

 The construction of accessory dwelling units (ADUs) can help cities meet their housing goals and increase the state’s affordable housing supply.
-On October 9, 2019 Governor Gavin Newsome signed the following bills to boost housing in California and eliminate barriers to building ADUs:
+On October 9, 2019 Governor Gavin Newsome signed the following bills to boost housing in California and eliminate barriers to building ADUs.
+Learn more about these California ADU laws:

 AB 68 by Assemblymember Philip Ting (D-San Francisco) makes major changes to facilitate the development of more ADUs and address barriers to building.
 The bill reduces barriers to ADU approval and construction, which will increase production of these low-cost, energy-efficient units and add to California’s affordable housing supply.